NOAA-EPIC/global-eagle/nested_eagle/scientific_workflow/inference/README.md

-First, modify the checkpoint path in `inference_config.yaml` with the path to your checkpoint data from the training step.
-If you have used the defaults, this will just be changing the run ID to the one noted during that step.

-Then, modify `submit_inference.sh` with your project account and the path to your miniconda installation.

-Finally run the following to submit a job to create a 10-day forecast:
+Run the following to submit a job to create a 10-day forecast:

 `sbatch submit_inference.sh`

 This will generate a NetCDF file with your forecast in the `inference_files` directory.

+Note:
+Within `inference_config.yaml` you will find a path to a checkpoint.
+The submit script updates that for you.
+However, if you have trained multiple models you may have to go edit this yourself to find the specific run_id you wish to use a checkpoint from.